Type 1 vs Type 2 Diabetes, Explained

 Diabetes mellitus is the technical term for the group of conditions often referred to as diabetes.
 This condition involves how your body turns food into energy.
 When you eat a carbohydrate, your body takes that carb and turns it into a sugar known as glucose.
 This glucose then enters your bloodstream.
 At the same time, your pancreas releases a hormone called insulin that helps transition glucose from your blood into your cells.
 This process is how you get energy.

 Those who have diabetes don’t use insulin in the same way.
-Instead, too much glucose can stay in your blood that can cause mild to severe health problems.
+Instead, too much glucose can stay in your blood which can cause mild to severe health problems.
 This condition requires proper treatment and lifestyle changes for the person to live a regular life.

 Diabetes comes in various forms based on the underlying causes of the disease.
 Most people refer to these forms as Type 1 or Type 2.